CodedCraft/CodedCraft/README.md

 ![Header](./assets/github-header-image.png)
-# 👋 Hello World!
-I'm Philip, a Polyglot Developer & IoT Enthusiast 🚀 🇨🇭
+# 👋 Hi, I'm Philip, a Polyglot Developer & IoT Enthusiast 🚀 🇨🇭

 Greetings, fellow coders!
 I'm Philip, a self-taught developer with a penchant for Rust, C, and Python.
 I have a particular fondness for shaping the Internet of Things (IoT) landscape.
 My code